-SCA is a new European regulatory requirement to reduce fraud while making the mobile payment transaction more secure.
-This regulation requires the merchant (TravelPerk) to implement a 3DS verification into the payment flow.
+SCA is a requirement from the European authorities based on the EU Revised Directive on Payment Services (PSD2) with the purpose to reduce fraud while making the mobile payment transaction more secure.
+This regulation requires the merchant (TravelPerk) to implement a 3DS verification into the payment flow in certain transactions.
 This is a process that makes online payments more secure and may require some action from the person who makes the purchase.

 Why do my trips require payment verification?

 Cards are one of the most heavily used payment methods among our customers.
 Therefore, to follow the regulatory law, we had to implement the 3DS verification inside the TravelPerk platform as well.
 Depending on your bank, card, the total amount, and other regulatory services, your transaction may be subject to a 3DS verification.
 In other words, during payment, you may be asked to perform 2-step verification using your phone.